-The agency sector has undergone a number of changes during the pandemic, particularly the move to remote work.
+The agency sector, like many others, has undergone a number of changes since the pandemic, particularly the move to remote work.
 Replacing office culture and face-to-face contact with Zoom meetings and virtual catch-ups, remote work posed a lot of challenges to agencies.

 Polymensa explored the sector’s remote work challenges and found the most heated issue to be virtual onboarding.
 As companies move operations away from the office, there is a growing need to provide an onboarding process that engages new hires and facilitates productivity.

 Conducting extensive interviews with 41 progressive companies, Polymensa has created an in-depth virtual onboarding report to help agencies overcome these challenges in a remote environment.

 Backed with research from only the best agency onboarding practices, Polymensa’s report will help you navigate the challenges of keeping new hires engaged and providing an office.

 Key stages of virtual onboarding

 Polymensa’s research found that the majority of companies had similar stages in the onboarding process:

 - 1st day